DeepLink-org/transformers/docs/source/en/model_doc/openai-gpt.md

   token in a sequence.
 Leveraging this feature allows GPT-2 to generate syntactically coherent text as it can be observed in the *run_generation.py* example script.

+[Write With Transformer](https://transformer.huggingface.co/doc/gpt) is a webapp created and hosted by Hugging Face showcasing the generative capabilities of several models.
+GPT is one of them.

+This model was contributed by [thomwolf](https://huggingface.co/thomwolf).
+The original code can be found [here](https://github.com/openai/finetune-transformer-lm).

 Note: